-Citadel-MAGNUS

-Peter Brookes or James Strong

-02 8234 0100
+Citadel-MAGNUS Peter Brookes or James Strong 02 8234 0100

-Figure 1 Schematic long section of the Vardy Zone (showing approximate Resource blocks (Blue) for the copper-cobalt Resource) and the Marley Zone.
+Figure 1 Schematic long section of the Vardy Zone (showing approximate Resource blocks (Blue) for the copper-cobalt Resource) and the Marley Zone west of Vardy.
 The hole traces and numbers for all the completed holes are shown.
-The Long Section shows assay results for 7 of the 9 holes of the second phase drill program in 2017.
+The Long Section shows assay results for all 9 holes of the second phase drill program in 2017 including high grade WFDD270 hole.